wwwlicious/servicestack-introspec/readme.md

 ## Quick Start

 The plugin is added like any other.
 It has a dependency [Metadata Plugin](https://github.com/ServiceStack/ServiceStack/wiki/Metadata-page) and by default requires that `AppHost.Config.WebHostUrl` is set.
-It also takes an instance of `ApiSpecConfig` as a constructor argument, as a minimum this must be populated with `Contact.Email`, `Contact.Name` and `Description`.
+It also takes a delegate to create an instance of `ApiSpecConfig` as a constructor argument, as a minimum this must be populated with `Contact.Email`, `Contact.Name` and `Description`.
+There is a fluent interface which aids in the creation of the`ApiSpecConfig` object.
 ```csharp
 public override void Configure(Container container)
 {